jhckragh/magetool/README.txt

    details on how to do these things manually, see the community forum[4][5].)

- * There's no option for specifying a custom frontName when creating controllers.
-Technically the frontName doesn't have to match the module name, but currently Magetool enforces this convention.

  * Creating multiple routers for a single module or editing existing routers is unsupported.